zppack/create-react-app/packages/react-scripts/README.md

 For `zp-react-srcipts`, "REACT_APP_*" is replaced with "RUNTIME_*" by default to be the prefix of environment variables that are to be injected into the runtime application.
 What's more important is that when injecting into runtime app, the "RUMTIME_" prefix will be dropped.
 That means if you put an environment variable like "RUNTIME_XXX=xxx" in your `.env` file, you are able to use "XXX=xxx" at the runtime application.
 Of course, you may want to change a prefix of "RUNTIME_".
 This can be done by adding an environment variable in the `.env` file as `"RUNTIME_ENV_PREFIX=RUNTIME"`.
 (Don't add "_" character at the end.)

+### 5. Path "@" alias to "src"

+Add an alias rule to webpack configuration which directs path "@" to "src".

 ## Tips of `react-scripts`

 * Using a `HOST` envrionment variable to infer "allowedHost" at the local server.